Conjugate residual method

 where A is an invertible and Hermitian matrix, and b is nonzero.

-The conjugate residual method differs from the closely related conjugate gradient method primarily in that it involves more numerical operations and requires more storage, but the system matrix is only required to be Hermitian, not Hermitian positive definite.
+The conjugate residual method differs from the closely related conjugate gradient method.
+It involves more numerical operations and requires more storage.

 Given an (arbitrary) initial estimate of the solution $\mathbf x_0$, the method is outlined below:

 the iteration may be stopped once $\mathbf x_k$ has been deemed converged.
 The only difference between this and the conjugate gradient method is the calculation of $\alpha_k$ and $\beta_k$ (plus the optional incremental calculation of $\mathbf{A p}_k$ at the end).

 Note: the above algorithm can be transformed so to make only one symmetric matrix-vector multiplication in each iteration.

 Preconditioning

 By making a few substitutions and variable changes, a preconditioned conjugate residual method may be derived in the same way as done for the conjugate gradient method:

 The preconditioner $\mathbf M^{-1}$ must be symmetric positive definite.
 Note that the residual vector here is different from the residual vector without preconditioning.